cyberagiinc/DevDocs/README.md

 ⸻

-✅ 1.
-Enhanced Crawler Logic for Dynamic Content
+### 1. Enhanced Crawler Logic for Dynamic Content

-	•	Implement wait_for_images=True to ensure all images are fully loaded before extraction.
+- Implement `wait_for_images=True` to ensure all images are fully loaded before extraction.
-	•	Set scan_full_page=True to force the crawler to scroll through the entire page, triggering lazy-loaded content.
+- Set `scan_full_page=True` to force the crawler to scroll through the entire page, triggering lazy-loaded content.
-	•	Introduce scroll_delay to add delays between scroll steps, allowing content to load properly.
+- Introduce `scroll_delay` to add delays between scroll steps, allowing content to load properly.
-	•	Incorporate wait_for parameters to wait for specific DOM elements indicative of content loading completion.
+- Incorporate `wait_for` parameters to wait for specific DOM elements indicative of content loading completion.

-⸻
+---

-🔄 2.
-Hot Loading with Browser Pooling
+### 2. Hot Loading with Browser Pooling

-	•	Implement a pool of pre-warmed browser instances to avoid the overhead of launching a new browser for each task.
+- Implement a pool of pre-warmed browser instances to avoid the overhead of launching a new browser for each task.
-	•	Utilize use_persistent_context=True to maintain session data across tasks, reducing the need for repeated logins and setups.
+- Utilize `use_persistent_context=True` to maintain session data across tasks, reducing the need for repeated logins and setups.

-⸻
+---

-🐳 3.
-Revamped Docker Containers with Latest DevDocs Integration
+### 3. Revamped Docker Containers with Latest DevDocs Integration

-	•	Update Docker images to incorporate the latest DevDocs features and optimizations.
+- Update Docker images to incorporate the latest DevDocs features and optimizations.
-	•	Include environment variables for API tokens (CRAWL4AI_API_TOKEN) to secure API endpoints.
+- Include environment variables for API tokens (`CRAWL4AI_API_TOKEN`) to secure API endpoints.
-	•	Set appropriate memory limits and resource constraints to optimize performance.
+- Set appropriate memory limits and resource constraints to optimize performance.

-⸻
+---

-🧪 4.
-Multi-OS Docker Instance Support
+### 4. Multi-OS Docker Instance Support

-	•	Create Docker images for different architectures (e.g., x86_64, ARM) to support a wide range of systems.
+- Create Docker images for different architectures (e.g., `x86_64`, `ARM`) to support a wide range of systems.
-	•	Implement CI/CD pipelines to build and test images across multiple OS environments, ensuring compatibility and stability.
+- Implement CI/CD pipelines to build and test images across multiple OS environments, ensuring compatibility and stability.

-⸻
+---

-🧠 5.
-Memory-Adaptive Crawling
+### 5. Memory-Adaptive Crawling

-	•	Integrate DevDocs’ MemoryAdaptiveDispatcher to dynamically adjust concurrency based on system memory availability.
+- Integrate DevDocs’ `MemoryAdaptiveDispatcher` to dynamically adjust concurrency based on system memory availability.
-	•	Implement built-in rate limiting to prevent overwhelming target websites and avoid out-of-memory errors.
+- Implement built-in rate limiting to prevent overwhelming target websites and avoid out-of-memory errors.

-⸻
+---

-📄 6.
-PDF Upload and Extraction in UI
+### 6. PDF Upload and Extraction in UI

-	•	Utilize DevDocs’ capability to export pages as PDFs (pdf=True) and extract content from them.
+- Utilize DevDocs’ capability to export pages as PDFs (`pdf=True`) and extract content from them.
-	•	Develop frontend components to handle PDF uploads, display extracted content, and allow users to interact with the data.
+- Develop frontend components to handle PDF uploads, display extracted content, and allow users to interact with the data.

-⸻
+---

-☁️ 7.
-Hosted Environment with Persistent Storage and Enhanced UX
+### 7. Hosted Environment with Persistent Storage and Enhanced UX

-	•	Implement BYO-databases solutions to store data privately, crawl results, and configurations across sessions.
+- Implement BYO-databases solutions to store data privately, crawl results, and configurations across sessions.
-	•	Design intuitive dashboards and interfaces for users to manage their crawls, view results, and configure settings.
+- Design intuitive dashboards and interfaces for users to manage their crawls, view results, and configure settings.
-	•	Ensure responsive design and accessibility across various browsers.
+- Ensure responsive design and accessibility across various browsers.

 ## Star History